enonic/old-xp-doc/doc/operations/clustering.rst

 Cluster configuration
 ---------------------

 There are a well of options at your disposal to configure and tune the cluster behavior.
-See :ref:`Elasticsearch configuration<elasticsearch-config>` for a subset of the available settings.
+See :ref:`Elasticsearch configuration<es-config>` for a subset of the available settings.
 All settings referred to in this chapter are set in ``$XP_HOME/config/com.enonic.xp.elasticsearch.cfg`` unless otherwise specified.